OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

-It's simply standard AES-ECB!
-Now we are getting somewhere.
+Now we are getting somewhere: It's simply standard AES-ECB.
 Looks like the base64 stored in "arrby1" in check_input is a ciphertext, which is decrypted using 128bit AES, and then compared to the user input.
 Bonus task: Decrypt the ciphertext and you get the secret value.

+That was almost too easy!
+Let's move on to the second challenge.

 #### Statically Analyzing Native Code

-TODO
+When dealing with obfuscated apps, you'll often find that developers purposely "hide away" data and functionality in native libraries.
+You'll find an example for this in  "UnCrackable for Android Level 2".

 #### Debugging and Tracing